inverse-inc/packetfence/go/README.md

 If your middleware uses statsd, you don't have to configure statsd in your Caddyfile which will result in the packets just not being sent (a dummy statsd client will be created).

-You can start pfcaddy with your Caddyfile using the following command:
+You can start pfhttpd with your Caddyfile using the following command:

 ```
-# /usr/local/pf/bin/pfcaddy -conf /usr/local/pf/conf/caddy-services/pfsso.conf
+# /usr/local/pf/bin/pfhttpd -conf /usr/local/pf/conf/caddy-services/pfsso.conf
 ```

 Once you have ascertained that the service is working correctly, you need to create an instance of pf::services::manager for it.
 You will also need to create a unitfile for it in conf/systemd like the following: